-Breast reconstruction is a procedure that restores one or both breasts to a natural shape, size, and appearance.
+Breast reconstruction is a procedure performed by Dr. Tran in Westminster that restores one or both breasts to a natural shape, size, and appearance.
 Many women desire to have their reconstructed breast(s) be similar to their original breast(s), but each patient can choose how she would like the results of her reconstruction to look and feel.
 If only one breast needs reconstruction, a breast lift, breast reduction, or breast augmentation can be performed on the opposite breast to make the breasts as symmetrical as possible.

 Breast reconstruction can help reduce the physical and emotional effects of having partial or all breast tissue removed by restoring a more feminine shape to the breast and improving the woman’s self-image.
 Choosing to undergo breast reconstruction is a highly personal decision, and patients should decide based on their own desires rather than outside influences.